Home

 Go

 With MatchString, we see if a pattern can match a string.
 This tells us if the string satisfies the pattern's requirements.
-We use Compile to create reusable objects.
+We can use Match to try to find a match within a byte slice.

 MatchString example.
 This program uses the MatchString method without first creating a Regexp instance.
 This means that a compiled expression is not reused.